 The Seattle Gum Wall – A Sticky Situation

 As we turned the corner, and my eyes caught up with my nose, I saw exactly what she meant.
-Although, I couldn’t quite believe it!
-The place was indeed an unending rainbow-bright wall of gum.
+The place was an unending rainbow-bright wall of gum.
 It made my jaws hurt to look at it.
-My first instinct was to shrivel inside myself, as if the gum would somehow leap off the walls and land in my hair.
+I had an immediate instinct to shrivel inside myself, as if the gum would somehow leap off the walls and land in my hair.

 Erin got a charge out of it, and she recalled her own first visit to the wall.
 “We definitely watched our steps to avoid any gum that had fallen down,” she said.
 Wise words, my friend.
 Because I ask you, is there anything worse than gum on your shoe?
 No, there isn’t.
 Except maybe gum in your hair, which luckily, no one in the party experienced… this time.

 The theater tried to clean the wall at first.
 At least twice, they got out their scrapers and did away with all the gum wads.
 However, they were just one theater against thousands of gum-chewers, and they eventually had to give up the fight.
 Months went by.
 Then years.
-All cleaning efforts were abandoned once and for all in 1999, because the city decided that if you can’t beat them, join them.
-The nearby Pike Place Market made the wall into an official tourist attraction.
+The city abandoned all cleaning efforts once and for all in 1999, because if you can’t beat them, join them.
+The nearby Pike Place Market stopped fighting city hall, and they deemed the wall an official tourist attraction.

 By then, a silly fad had become a sensation.
-Some places in the alley were well over two-inches thick in gum.
+Some spots in the alley had gum patches over two inches thick.
 Wedding parties began taking pictures there.
-In 2009, the wall earned a major distinction when it was given a place on the top five germiest places in the world to visit.
+In 2009, the wall earned a major distinction when it got a place on the top five germiest places in the world.
 It actually came in second, right behind the kiss-coated Blarney stone in Ireland.
 Maybe that’s what inspired Jennifer Anniston and her movie crew to film a scene from “Love Happens” there, also in 2009.

-There was so much gum on the Seattle Gum Wall that the sugar began to erode the bricks beneath it (see?
+So much gum plastered the Seattle Gum Wall that the sugar began eroding the bricks beneath it (see?
 Sugar is bad for you!)
 In November of 2015, over a decade after the gum craze began, the Pike Place Market and Development Authority decided it was finally time to do something about it.
 Amid the cries and protests of people who loved their germy wall, the city went to work on twenty years’ worth of gum wads.

-It was a truly Herculean enterprise by the city of Seattle and that very unfortunate cleaning crew, but in the end, it was a totally wasted effort.
-Because you can’t fight city hall when they love gum that much.
+It was a truly Herculean enterprise by the city of Seattle, and that very unfortunate cleaning crew, but in the end, it was a totally wasted effort.
+Because you can’t fight the people when they love gum that much.
 Seattle citizens and their friends stormed the familiar alley, and they had it re-coated in gum within days of the cleaning.

-As for me, I was hesitant to go when Erin told me about it.
+As for me, I hesitated to go when Erin told me about this peculiar attraction.
 Gum makes me anxious even in single-piece form.
 It’s such a choking hazard, for one.
 Also, what are you supposed to do when it runs out of taste?
 Which is precisely thirty seconds after you start chewing it?
-I guess you could put it on a wall, but we don’t all live in Seattle!
+I guess you could put it on a wall, but we don’t all live in Seattle.
 Besides, what if it pulls my fillings out?
 What if it sticks to the roof of my mouth?
 Don’t get me started on my reaction when someone next to me pops their gum, blows bubbles, or strings it through their fingers.

-Yes, gum is something I am very suspicious of, so I wasn’t sure it was a good idea for me to see a whole alley full.
-However, I was surprised at just how much I enjoyed this truly insane attraction.
-I mean, you can’t deny that it made for some very interesting photos.
-There were more people there than I expected too, and their surprised faces, playful laughter, and pointing fingers were infectious.
-So much so that by some sheer act of bravery from deep inside our bones, my husband and I both participated in the long-held tradition to leave a personal mark on the wall.
+Yes, I’ve always considered gum an enemy, so I wasn’t keen on traipsing through a whole alley of it.
+So, it surprised me when I found myself thoroughly enjoying this insane attraction.
+For one, you can’t deny it made for some very interesting photos.
+More people swarmed the place than I expected too, and their surprised faces, playful laughter, and pointing fingers were infectious.
+So much so that by some sheer act of bravery, my husband and I both left our own personal mark on the wall.
 I don’t know why we did it.
 I guess Erin probably summed it up best.
 “We couldn’t be Seattle tourists and not place our gum on the gum wall.”
 Don’t worry – we all washed our hands afterward.
-Thoroughly.
+Multiple times.

 So, who knew?
 Apparently, there is an odd type of beauty in tons of gum stuck to a brick wall.
-To me, the concept alone was kind of heart-warming, even if it is a little gross.
+To me, the concept felt kind of heart-warming, even if a little gross.
 Because that’s the wonderful thing about humans.
-We have so much beauty and art inside of us that we gravitate towards it, no matter what form it takes.
+We have so much beauty inside us that we gravitate towards it, no matter what form it takes.
 We can even make art out of spit wads of gum.
 And that, my friends, is something to see.